What to Wear in Greece: A Complete Packing Guide

 - Linen pants

-- Linen shorts (another option here) or denim shorts.
+- Linen shorts (another option here))

 - Maxi skirt (you can do neutral or colorful)

-- Leggings (wear on the plane)
+- Pair of leggings (wear on the plane)

 Dresses: